rasiondetrehasarrived/rasiondetrehasarrived/README.md

 ---

-  - dni is people over 18, exaggerating proshippers/darkshippers (like when they are so obvious and romanticize like everything), objectums (C+H is fine. dont talk w me tho)  MAPs, and basic dni.
+  - dni is people over 18, exaggerating proshippers/darkshippers (like when they are so obvious and romanticize like everything), MAPs, and basic dni.

+; on edge for dni : objectums, dandys world fandom, tadc fandom, and those who are very (i mean VERY) weird minded... (prvrted)

 ---